swcarpentry-ja/carpentries-coc/topic_folders/instructor_development/community_discussions.md

 ### Who Can Host?

-Hosting community discussions is a great way to meet more people in the Carpentries community, to get to know the organisation better, to learn from the experiences of others and to share your own knowledge and experience with an even greater number of people.
+Hosting community discussions is a great way to meet more people in The Carpentries community, to get to know the organisation better, to learn from the experiences of others and to share your own knowledge and experience with an even greater number of people.

-Any instructor with experience of organising/teaching workshops and a good knowledge of the Carpentries as an organisation is welcome to host a discussion session.
+Any instructor with experience of organising/teaching workshops and a good knowledge of The Carpentries as an organisation is welcome to host a discussion session.
 Sessions are coordinated by the [Instructor Development Committee](https://pad.carpentries.org/instructor-development) and hosts are encouraged to join the meetings of this committee.
 Committee meetings include an update on community discussions and an opportunity to discuss the format, to ask questions about hosting a session, and to get to know other hosts.
 To receive messages relating to discussion sessions and hosting, make sure that you're subscribed to the [discussion hosts mailing list](https://carpentries.topicbox.com/groups/discussion-hosts).

 A great way to get into hosting these sessions is to first attend as an observer or co-host.
 An experienced host will be happy to talk you through it, and may return the favour when you host for the first time, so that you don't have to "fly solo" in your first session.